 3.2 Inappropriate workplace behavior by employees, supervisors and/or managers will not be tolerated.
 If an employee and/or the employee’s union representative believes the employee has been subjected to inappropriate workplace behavior, the employee and/or the employee’s representative is encouraged to report this behavior to the employee’s supervisor, a manager in the employee’s chain of command and/or the Human Resources Office.
 An employee or the employee’s representative should identify complaints as inappropriate workplace behavior.
 The Employer will investigate the reported behavior and take appropriate action as necessary.
 The employee and/or union representative will be notified upon conclusion of the investigation and be provided a copy of the investigative report, if any.
 Upon request, a Human Resources staff member will meet with the employee and/or the union representative to review the process and discuss any outcome.

 3.3 The procedural aspects of this article are subject to Step 2 of the grievance procedure only.
 No other grievance steps apply.
-The Chief Human Resources Officer will not designate any individual involved in the investigation or earlier meetings to hear the grievance.
+The Associate Vice President Human Resources will not designate any individual involved in the investigation or earlier meetings to hear the grievance.

 Article 4 - Hiring and Appointments